 How long do dental bridges last?

-Dental bridges can last anywhere from 5 to 15 years, depending on the materials used, the patient’s oral hygiene habits, and the amount of wear and tear.
-Proper care, such as regular brushing, flossing, and professional cleanings, can prolong their lifespan.
-The bridge’s longevity is also influenced by factors like the patient’s bite and the condition of the surrounding teeth.
+Dental bridges can last anywhere from 5 to 15 years.
+How long your bridge lasts depends on the materials, your oral hygiene habits, and the amount of wear and tear.
+It can also depend on your bite and the condition of the surrounding teeth.
+You should also continue to brush, floss, and get professional cleanings to prolong their lifespan.

 Can I eat normally with a dental bridge?